SAP-samples/teched2022-IN280/exercises/ex4/ex48/readme.md

     > Every 5 minutes SAP Integration Suite is pulled for monitoring data.
 Therefore you might have to wait until the next data collection until your activated alert get listed in the alerting section
     >

-3. Use the *Filter* icon the right side to filter for alerts *JMS Queue Capacity*
+2. If you have several services in your scope, use the *Filter* icon the right side to filter for alerts *JMS Queue Capacity*

     *Enter* `JMS Queue Capacity` in field *Alert Name* and *apply* for the filter

     <br>![](/exercises/ex4/images/HMAlertingFilterCapacity.png)

     >
-    > As the resulting list may be long you may have to use the browser search to squeeze down the list and see the relevant Cloud Integration service.
+    > As the resulting list still may be long because of the number of services you have in scope you may have to use the browser search to squeeze down the list and see the relevant Cloud Integration service.
 The service is listed in column *Managed Components*.
     > In real environments this kind of browser search isn't necessary.
     >